morandd/aframe-heatmap3d/README.md

 stackBlurRadiusMobile | Blur effect.
 See below. | =stackBlurRadius invertElevation | Default: white=1, black=0.
 If this is true, white=0, black=1 | false
-renderMode | "surface" or "particles" | surface particleSize | Particle size, for renderMode=particles | 1.0
+renderMode | "surface" or "particles" | surface wireframe | Display as wireframe? | false emissive | Emissive color for materials | #000000
+emissiveIntensity | EmissiveIntensity property for materials | 1
+shininess | Shininess property for phong material | 30
+metalness | Metalness property for standard material | 0.5
+roughness | Roughness property for standard material | 0.5
+particleSize | Particle size, for renderMode=particles | 1.0
-height | depth of component (on Z axis, not Y axis) |  1 width | width of component, in AFrame units | (see below)
+material | Material type: can be "lambert", "phong", or "standard".
+Ignored if per-vertex opacity is used | "standard" blending | Blending mode (as string, eg "THREE.AdditiveBlending") | THREE.NormalBlending height | depth of component (on Z axis, not Y axis) |  1 width | width of component, in AFrame units | (see below)